Endpoint Security Providers

 Excluded:

-The distinction between an EPP and an EDR listing matters for procurement decisions.
+The distinction between an EPP and an EDR provider matters for procurement decisions.
 EPP solutions focus on prevention through signature-based detection, application control, and policy enforcement — as defined under NIST SP 800-83.
 EDR platforms add behavioral telemetry, threat hunting capability, and incident response tooling.
 Entries are classified according to the provider's own documented service descriptions, cross-referenced against publicly available product documentation where ambiguity exists.

 Verification status

-- Claimed and verified — The provider has confirmed its listing details directly, and at least one independently verifiable credential (FedRAMP Marketplace status, state business registration, or named certification body) has been cross-checked against a public registry.
+- Claimed and verified — The provider has confirmed its provider details directly, and at least one independently verifiable credential (FedRAMP Marketplace status, state business registration, or named certification body) has been cross-checked against a public registry.